Skip to main content

 • New investments: Is your company looking to diversify its revenue sources or incorporate new technology?

-• Benchmarks for safety: Determine your objectives for incident rates, employee turnover, workers’ compensation costs, and lost productivity.
+• Benchmarks for safety: Determine your objectives for incident rates, employee turnover, compensation claims, and lost productivity.

 2. Determine the direct and indirect costs of safety